AndBible/docs-wiki/Code-contributions.md

 - Consider writing unit tests (whether it is very important or not depends on the type of code you write)
 - Run tests and fix any that happen to be broken after your improvements
 - Create pull request towards master branch

+## Building new jsword.jar for And Bible
+- See instructions at [jsword-tweaks](https://github.com/AndBible/jsword-tweaks) repository